-The fund holds currently 48 positions across a number of sectors.
-Basic Materials and Industry are the main themes weighting 25.5% and 16.5% respectively.
-Within these sectors we currently find the most high dividend stocks who meet our criteria.
+The fund currently holds 55 positions across a number of sectors.
+Basic Materials and Industry are the main themes weighting 27.3% and 20.3%.
+Within these sectors we currently find the most high dividend stocks which meet our criteria.
 The weighting of a sector in the fund depends mainly on the relative attractiveness of a stock/sector versus other stocks/sectors.
 The fund allocation can therefore strongly deviate from the Vietnamese benchmark indices.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of IIF has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.